MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-standalone-windows-install.md

   + Machine Learning Server (Standalone) from SQL Server 2017 initial release
   + R Server (Standalone) from SQL Server 2016 initial release, SQL Server 2016 SP 1, or SQL Server 2016 SP 2

+2. Close any open R or Python sessions and stop any processes still running on the system.

+3. If you enabled operationalization to run as web nodes and compute nodes for web service deployments, back up the **AppSettings.json** file.

-2. On an internet connected device, click the cumulative update link for your version of SQL Server.
+4. On an internet connected device, click the cumulative update link for your version of SQL Server.

   + [SQL Server 2017 updates](https://sqlserverupdates.com/sql-server-2017-updates/)
   + [SQL Server 2016 updates](https://sqlserverupdates.com/sql-server-2016-updates/)

-3. Download the latest cumulative update.
+5. Download the latest cumulative update.
 It is an executable file.

-4. On an internet-connected device, double-click the .exe to run Setup and step through the wizard to accept licensing terms, review affected features, and monitor progress until completion.
+6. On an internet-connected device, double-click the .exe to run Setup and step through the wizard to accept licensing terms, review affected features, and monitor progress until completion.

-5. On a server with no internet connectivity:
+7. On a server with no internet connectivity:

    + Get corresponding CAB files for R and Python.
 For download links, see [CAB downloads for cumulative updates on SQL Server in-database analytics instances](sql-ml-cab-downloads.md).